aerogear/aerogear-cordova-push/README.md

     cordova plugin add https://github.com/aerogear/aerogear-pushplugin-cordova.git

-Note that after installing the plugin on an iOS Cordova project, you need to install the dependencies required by the plugin.
-This can be done by using [CocoaPods](http://cocoapods.org/), the Objective-C library dependency manager.
-Navigate to the Cordova iOS project's root folder and execute:

-    pod install

 ### Sample Example
 The below JavaScript code registers a device in the AeroGear Unified Push Server devices registry: